 It’s a great breakfast, but I hardly ever go to a Waffle House.
 There aren’t any in DC or the near suburbs, and going to one would take at least an hour.
 When I travel, I usually get a free breakfast at the hotel, grab something I can eat while I’m driving, or do without.
 I do remember at least one breakfast meeting a few years ago at a Waffle House in Montgomery, the one on the Eastern Bypass.

 But it’s a great company, and I wanted to support them.
-The immediate impetus was the news that the CEO, Walt Ehmer, had gone to Wilmington, North Carolina in the midst of the Hurricane Florence flooding and was helping serve food to customers, while also dinghies day job of keeping the five Waffle Houses there open.
+The immediate impetus was the news that the CEO, Walt Ehmer, had gone to Wilmington, North Carolina in the midst of the Hurricane Florence flooding and was helping serve food to customers, while also doing his day job of keeping the five Waffle Houses there open.
 Waffle House performs heroically amid natural disasters — FEMA actually has a Waffle House Index to gauge how damaging hurricanes are: the more Waffle Houses that close, the worse the storm.
 Each Waffle House is open 24 hours, curfews permitting, and in many cases they are the only place people can get a hot meal.
 Waffle House moves Heaven and earth to keep them open.

 A lot of people think ill of Waffle House.
 In some cases they used to go to a Waffle House to cap off an evening of excessive drinking back in their salad days, when they were green in judgment.
-Admittedly, Waffle Houses tend not to be in the most salubrious locations, and the clientele can be a little rough around the edges.
-Having spent much of my work life in less than salubrious locations, I am not put off by them; and most of my work travel was among people who were, at least by DC standards, a little rough around the edges.
+Admittedly, Waffle Houses tend not to be in the most asalubrious locations, and the clientele can be a little rough around the edges.
+Having spent much of my work life in less than salubrious locations, I am not put off by them; and most of my work travel was among people who were, at least by DC standards, a pretty darn around the edges.
 To me, that means the salt of the earth.
 The most influential book of my youth was The Grapes of Wrath.
 I regard the Joads of all races as people who know important things I don’t know, and who can do important things I can’t do.
 I respect and honor them.
 I’m right at home in a Waffle House.

 You should give Waffle House a try.
 They make a very good breakfast, and they do a lot to help people in need.
 They deserve our support.